chinatsu/mwt/README.md

 # mwt

-MinWinTid but command line 😈
+MinWinTid but on the command line 😈

 ## Setup